Fathi Hamad: Views

 Hamad is viewed in Gaza as a powerful, but extreme, loose cannon, who operates independently of and kept at arm's length by Hamas.
-He is well known as one of the most radical figures in Hamas.
+He is well-known as one of the most radical figures in Hamas.
 Hamad was a central figure opposing reconciliation with the Fatah-dominated Palestinian Authority.

 A speech made by Hamad, broadcast on Al-Aqsa TV in February 2008, has been used as evidence by Israel and others that Hamas and other Palestinian militant groups make use of human shields.
-In an interview which aired on Al-Aqsa TV on 14 December 2010 (as translated by MEMRI), Hamad stated that Hamas receives support.
+In an interview which aired on Al-Aqsa TV on 14 December 2010 (as translated by MEMRI), Hamad stated that "the Jews have become abhorred and loathed outcasts because they live off corruption and the plundering of the peoples."

+In 2011, Hamad predicted Israel's destruction in 12 years, saying "we are working toward that goal day and night."

 In a speech broadcast on Egyptian Al-Helma TV on 23 March 2012, Hamad condemned Egypt over the fuel shortage in the Gaza Strip, and stated, "Half of the Palestinians are Egyptians and the other half are Saudis."

+In late July 2018, Hamad called on Muslims to kill Zionist Jews in a funeral speech at the Great Omari Mosque in Gaza City: